iquipsys-positron/iqp-docs-cmdlets/historical/OperationalEvents.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Id < String >

     An event id.
 Required parameter.
-Can be retrieved from Get-IqtOperationalEvents
+Can be retrieved from Get-IqpOperationalEvents

 - < CommonParameters >